adipocere-de/Projects/README.md

-# Projects
+# Calculator
-A collection of my useless programs.
-Mostly made in Python.
+A calculator I wrote in two days.
+Don't add 0.1 and 0.2 together.